codegouvfr/sill/docs/setting-up-a-development-environment.md

 To launch local databses, you can quickly do that by running the following command

-`docker compose -f docker-compose.ressources.yml up`keycloak-dev-user-profile.json
+`docker compose -f docker-compose.ressources.yml up`

+We are almost finished !
+Go to http://localhost:8081/auth/ to set up a small manual config (that can't be automated yet).

 Login with admin credentials.
 In our dev environment we used `admin` for both `username` and `password`.

 Go to `userprofile` tab, choose the `JSON Editor` tab.